Planning for a vacation trip at Rishikesh? Do check out these top 10 places to visit in Rishikesh.

 8. Neer Garh Waterfall

 Deeply hidden inside the woods, an accessible trek of nearly 3-4 km from Lakshman Jhula on the Badrinath highway, can bring us to an unexpected clearing where water naturally cascades down a hill in two tiers to form two clear, blue pools of shallow water.
-A wide variety of wild flowers and butterflies add a magic touch of beauty to this wonderful spot frequented by those who love to swim and splash in the chill waters.
-The waterfalls are alive throughout the year; and particularly in full volume after the monsoon season during the months of October and November.
+A wide variety of wildflowers and butterflies add a magic touch of beauty to this wonderful spot frequented by those who love to swim and splash in the chill waters.
+The waterfalls are alive throughout the year; and particularly in full volume after the monsoon season during October and November.

 9. Beatles Ashram